 Presenter(s): Samantha Florey, National Family Support Network, Chicago, IL; and Andrew Russo, National Family Support Network, Washington, DC

 C5 – Effective Diversionary Programs: An Overview of Two Successful Models that Deter Youth from the Juvenile Justice System

-Presenter(s): Alan Klein and Theresa Conti, RFK Children’s Action Corps, Boston, MA; Judge Leslie Harris (retired), RFK Children’s Action Corps Board of Directors; Boston, MA; and Sonya Mosley and Jana Jones, Lena Pope, Fort Worth, TX
+Presenter(s): Rosa Santiago, RFK Children’s Action Corps, Boston, MA; Judge Leslie Harris (retired), RFK Children’s Action Corps Board of Directors; Boston, MA; and Sonya Mosley and Jana Jones, Lena Pope, Fort Worth, TX

 C6 – Strategies Supporting Kinship Families: Implementing a Kinship Navigator Model, Legal Services, and Developing Collaborative Policies and Practices

 National Kinship Alliance members who administer kinship navigator and legal assistance programs will describe how to implement a kinship program, what special legal issues confront kinship families, and how policy advocacy can support your kinship work.
 Presenters will describe in detail the various levels of kinship navigator services, ranging from information and refferal, legal and financial assistance, collaborations with child welfare agencies, to specialized services targeting the needs of vulnerable children.
 Presenters will also discuss implementation strategies, including engagement with the legal community and policy makers.
 This workshop complements the SUNY Albany and CWLA Kinship Summit discussions.